dojoengine/book/src/cairo/hello-dojo.md

 That compiled the components and system into an artifact that can be deployed!
 Simple as that!

 Now lets deploy it to [Katana](../toolchain/katana/overview.md)!
-First we need to get Katana running:
+First we need to get Katana running, open a second terminal and input:

 ```bash
 katana --disable-fee
 ```

 Success!
 [Katana](../toolchain/katana/overview.md) should now be running locally on your machine.
 Now lets deploy!
+In your primary terminal

 ```bash
 sozo migrate --name test